What is Lyme disease?

 The CDC has also stated that “Each year, more than 30,000 cases of Lyme disease are reported to the CDC, making it the most commonly reported tick-borne illness in the United States.
 The new estimate suggests that the total number of people diagnosed with Lyme disease is roughly 10 times higher than the yearly reported number.
 This new estimate supports studies published in the 1990s indicating that the true number of cases is between 3- and 12-fold higher than the number of reported cases”.
 Estimated cases based on CDC reports for 2017 reached over 400,000.

 According to the CDC, the highest infection rates of Lyme disease occur in children, ages 5 to 9.
-Of the people infected in the U.S. each year, approximately one in four is a child.
+Approximately one in four people infected in the U.S. each year is a child.

 Tick infection rates are highly variable even within endemic states, for reasons that are not yet fully understood.
 In addition to the Lyme bacteria, ticks often carry other pathogens that cause co-infections such as Babesiosis, Anaplasmosis, Ehrlichiosis and others in their human hosts, which can further complicate diagnosis and treatment.